Meet the Faculty / Staff / Alumni Coaches

 "Life is like riding a bicycle.
 To keep your balance, you must keep moving" - Albert Einstein

-Stacey is the Assistant Director for Leadership Education and Development Programs and Systems.
-She works collaboratively with students, faculty and staff, as well as other universities to support the development and enrichment of student leadership skills through LEAD's program initiatives.
+Stacey is a program director and instructor for Leadership Education and Development (LEAD).
+She works collaboratively with students, faculty, and staff, as well as other universities to support the development and enrichment of student leadership skills through LEAD's program initiatives.
+She is also a professional staff advisor for SMILE and the First Year Leadership Organization (FLO) - SEED (Seek Discomfort).
 Prior to pursuing her passion for encouraging student leadership growth and development, Stacey held a variety of positions in the corporate world focusing on marketing and innovative product design and development.
-She currently has a professional affiliation with the International Leadership Association.
-Stacey received her B.S. in Accounting from the State University of New York in New Paltz and a Master in Divinity from the Candler School of Theology at Emory University with an emphasis on leadership in church and community.
+She currently has a professional affiliation with the International Leadership Association and the Institute of Coaching at McLean, a Harvard Medical School Affiliate (a non-profit organization dedicated to ensuring scientific integrity in the field of coaching).
+Stacey received her B.S. in Accounting from the State University of New York in New Paltz and a Master of Divinity from the Candler School of Theology at Emory University with an emphasis on leadership in church and community.

 What inspired you to become a Leadership Fellow?:Stacey chose to be a leadership fellow because she believes that everyone has the opportunity and capacity to lead.
 By empowering individuals to be their best selves she believes that they will, in turn, empower others along their leadership journey.